Christ-Mind-Teachings/cmi-jsb/_til/chap03.md

 desire, it is I leading you through all the fallacies and illusions of the personality, that you may finally awaken to their unreality and then turn to Me as the one and only Reality.
-Then these words will find a response within: --
+Then these words will find a response within:

-"Be still! --- and KNOW --- I AM --- God."
+"Be still! &mdash; and KNOW &mdash; I AM &mdash; God."

 Yes, I AM that innermost part of you that sits within, and calmly waits and watches, knowing neither time nor space; for I AM the